 Finally, Arequipa is just a stone’s throw from some of Peru’s prime adventure destinations.
 Whether you choose to scale El Misti or explore the world’s deepest canyons, you’re in for a treat!

 El Misti is scenic, but consider yourself warned — it’s extremely tall!
-The volcano’s elevation reaches 19,101 feet (5,822 meters), and hikers should give themselves plenty of time to acclimate in Arequipa before attempting the ascent.
-It takes roughly two days to make it to the top of El Misti, so plan accordingly.
+The volcano’s elevation reaches a staggering 19,101 feet (5,822 meters), so hikers should give themselves plenty of time to acclimate in Arequipa before attempting the ascent.
+It takes roughly two days to make it to the top of El Misti, so you’ll want to plan accordingly.

 Many Arequipa-based tour operators take clients into Colca Canyon, so you can easily find a guide — or at least transportation — that will help you make the most of your visit.

-While Colca Canyon is the second-deepest canyon in the world, the world’s deepest — Cotahuasi Canyon — is only a few miles miles farther from Arequipa.
+Interestingly, Colca Canyon is the second-deepest canyon in the world, but the world’s deepest — Cotahuasi Canyon — is only a few miles miles farther from Arequipa.
 Even so, Cotahuasi Canyon is much less accessible, so if you do go, you’ll want to stay for several days to justify the long trip.
-Luckily, there’s plenty to do!
-From whitewater rafting to bird-watching, hiking, camping, and spotting petroglyphs, Cotahuasi Canyon is an off-the-beaten-path destination that you won’t soon forget.
+Luckily, there’s plenty to do: whitewater rafting, bird-watching, hiking, camping, and spotting petroglyphs.

 Although you won’t want to leave Arequipa, once you venture out of the city and into the nearby wilderness, you won’t want to leave that area either.
 The city and its surroundings are excellent additions to your Peruvian itinerary — enjoy!